 (The requirements are written in stone!)

 Unfortunately, the film doesn’t close well, and it’s a glaring misstep.
 It’s a perfect movie for so long, and then suddenly takes on a completely different feel in the third act.
 It also felt like it forgot that it was still a comedy.
+Maybe it was a classic and deadly decision to re-write or re-shoot the third act.
+Truth is, nobody knows.
+The true history of the making of Elf continues to baffle brilliant scholars and scientists to this very day.

 1. A Christmas Story